sandermak/branchandbound.net/_posts/2015-11-10-exploring-angular2.md

 You can search for live music by providing an artist name.
 Search results can either be stored, or played directly.
 The playlist is backed by localstorage.
-It's not a large application by any means, but it's not a toy application either.
+It's not a large application by any means, but it's not a toy example either.
 This is 'YouTube live!' in action:

 ![YT Live example app](/pics/ytlive.png)